WHAT MAKES OUR PRACTICAL NURSING PROGRAM UNIQUE?

 AIAM takes a holistic approach in teaching students nursing skills.
-This means while you will learn the skills you need to become a PN, you will also learn ethics and the importance of a patient’s emotional care.
-Students not only receive classroom education, but hands-on education treating patients at Columbus area clinical sites alongside professionals.
+This means while you will learn the skills you need to test to become a Licensed Practical Nurse, you will also learn ethics and the importance of a patient’s emotional care.
+AIAM nursing students receive both classroom education and experience at Central Ohio Clinical sites working alongside medical professionals.

 - Once successfully completed, graduates are awarded a diploma and are then eligible to take the NCLEX-PN exam to practice as a Licensed Practical Nurse.

 - What you can do with this diploma: The role of an LPN is at the bedside.
 LPNs provide routine care, maintain medication and treatments for clients, collect general data, and teach healthy lifestyles within physicians’ offices and clinical settings.
 LPNs can work in multiple care settings including doctors’ offices, long-term care facilities, and private residences.

 The Rewards of a Career as a Licensed Practical Nurse: